PRODOC and InDesign

 If you would like to do as much as possible yourself in order to cut down external costs, you can do the conversion into the Adobe InDesign

-*.idml exchange format and create the necessary PDF files yourself.
+*.idml exchange format.
+In addition, you can create the required PDF files yourself.

 Files required for technical translation